likoz2/Lectures/CSharp/PaperWork/introduction.md

   return sum;
 }
 ```
-Method can use any amount of arguments without putting them into an array manually before calling the method
+Method can use any amount of arguments without putting them into an array manually before calling the method.
 ```csharp
 public static double Sum2(params double[] arr) {
   double sum = 0d;